 \section{Conclusion and Future Works}

-The inaccurate position problem of anchors in RSS-based source localization has been considered.
+In this paper, the inaccurate position information of anchors in RSS-based source localization has been addressed.
 We propose a robust location estimator based on a min-max optimization method.
 This estimator considers the worst case of anchor error.
-Another advantage of this estimator is that we do not need to know the anchor error distribution.
-We relax the estimator to a SDP problem so that it can be solved efficiently.
+Another advantage of this estimator is that we do not need to know the distribution of the error of the anchor location.
+We relax the estimator to an SDP problem so that it can be solved efficiently.
 In order to further improve the performance, we study different rounding strategies.
-We propose a new rounding algorithm considering both the anchor and source error.
-This new rounding algorithm selects the best combination of possible anchors and source.
+We propose a new rounding algorithm considering the inaccurate locations of both anchors and the source.
+This new rounding algorithm selects the best combination of possible anchors and the source.
 The selected combination achieves the 'best fit' of the RSS measurement.
-Simulations have evidenced that the proposed method outperforms the selected existing ones.
-The proposed method fits well with the RSS measurement model.
-The influence of different environmental parameters on the localization accuracy has been examined.
-The proposed method does not need a good initial point for the solving process.
+Simulations have evidenced that the proposed method outperforms methods in prior work that are being compared in this paper.
+Also, the proposed method is shown to fit well with the RSS measurement model.
+The influence of different environmental parameters on the localization accuracy is investigated as well.
+Last but not least, the performance of the proposed method is not affected by initial point for the solving process.

-A further study should expand the framework established in this paper to other practical scenarios, such as wireless sensor network localization.
-Further research should also be undertaken to consider the self-estimation of wireless propagation parameters in the problem formulation.
+A further study could expand the framework established in this paper to other practical scenarios, such as wireless sensor network localization.
+Further research could also be undertaken to consider the self-estimation of wireless propagation parameters in the problem formulation.